YuehHanChen/DO-LEFT-HANDED-PEOPLE-REALLY-DIE-YOUNG/README.md

 - The p-value is  0.12209999999999999

-Having the 0.12 p-value means that, under the null hypothesis, the probability of [RH's average dead age - LH's average dead age == 9] is 12%, but my alpha is 0.05.
+- Having the 0.12 p-value means that, under the null hypothesis, the probability of [RH's average dead age - LH's average dead age == 9] is 12%, but my alpha is 0.05.

-Therefore, I fail to reject the null hypothesis, because I don't have enough evidence to say that right-handed people average dead age minus right-handed people's dead age is not equal to 9 years.
+- Therefore, I fail to reject the null hypothesis.